 The IEC's mission is to protect and enhance environmental quality through cooperation, regulation, coordination, and mutual dialogue between government and citizens in the Tri-State Region.
 As an interstate agency, the Commission views the Region as an environmental entity and is in a unique position to take the lead on regional issues.
-IEC can and does cross state boundaries in an impartial and unbiased manner.
 By interacting with other agencies and interstate commissions, challenges and successes are being shared to better address specific mandates.
 The staff continues to fulfill IEC's technical and administrative responsibilities within the limitations of the current resources.